 Jackson, TN Drunk Driving Accidents

 From 2007-2017, over 70,000 alcohol-related car accidents occurred in Tennessee.
 As staggering as this number is, this figure does not even include accidents on private property or accidents that resulted in less than $400 in damage.
 Despite constant media attention and high-profile campaigns against them, drunk driving accidents still happen, and often at the expense of others.
-If you or a loved one has been injured by an alcohol or drug-impaired driver in the Jackson area, call the Jackson drunk driving accident lawyers at Nahon, Saharovich & Trotz to understand your rights following the wreck.
+If you or a loved one has been injured by an alcohol or drug-impaired driver in the Jackson area, call the Jackson drunk driving accident lawyers at Nahon, Saharovich & Trotz to understand your rights following the car accident.
 Our law firm consists of 33 lawyers and over 120 support staff members that are ready and willing to take your call today.
 For more than 30 years, our firm has helped thousands of clients recover for their injuries and losses.

 Recovering for Medical Bills and Other Damages Following a Drunk Driving Accident